rh2oman/DataCleaningCourseProject/README.md

 <br />
 The angle variables were excluded.
 Based on the information in the features_info.txt file, these variables deal with the angle between variables.
 For the tidy data set it was decided that just the time, magnitude and frequency of measurements along the x, y and z axial dimensions would be included.
 ## R-Script
 The R-script section provides an explanation of the different parts of the R-script.
-The discussion is broken down into the following subsections: 1) Loading and Subsetting Activity Data, 2) Loading Training Activities and Subjects, and 3) Build and Write Tidy Data.
+The discussion is broken down into the following subsections: 1) Loading and subsetting activity data, 2) Loading activities types and subject data, and 3) building and writing the tidy data file.
 ### 1) Loading and Subsetting Activity Data
-Data from the train_X and test_X data sets were each loaded into separate dataframes.
+The activity data from the train_X and test_X data sets were each loaded into separate dataframes.
 The rows of the two dataframes were then combined into a single dataframe using the rbind command.<br />
 <br />
 The resulting dataframe was then subsetted based on the variable selection criteria discussed above.
-The column number used to code the subset are found in the features.txt file provided in the assignment. <br />
+The column numbers used to code the subset where found in the features.txt file provided with the assignment. <br />
 <br />
 The dataframe column names where then modified to make them more readable using the names command.<br />
 ### 2) Loading Training Activities and Subjects
-Data from the train_y and test_y data sets were each loaded into separate dataframes.
+The activity types data from the train_y and test_y data sets were each loaded into separate dataframes.
 The rows of the two dataframes were then combined into a single dataframe using the rbind command.
 The dataframe column name was then renamed to “activity_type” using in the name command.<br />
 <br />
 Next, ten the numeric indicators where converted to words.
 To do so, “activity_type” is first converted from numeric to character.
 Then, 1 is converted to ”WALKING”, 2 is converted to "WALKING_UPSTAIRS" 3 is converted to ”WALKING_DOWNSTAIRS" 3 is converted to ”SITTING” 5 is converted to "STANDING" and 6 is converted to "LAYING”.<br />
 <br />